 And knowing that the evidence was overwhelming, because now we have Freedom of Information Act requests.

-And when the FBI did a simple test of Hillary Clinton's emails, the ones that weren't deleted and acid washed and beaten up with devices, the ones we got, they tested 40 of them, and four of them of the 40 had top secret classified information on them.
+And when the FBI did a simple test of Hillary Clinton's emails, the ones that weren't deleted and acid-washed and beaten up with devices, the ones we got, they tested 40 of them and four of them of the 40 had top secret classified information on them.

-And they were freaking out about how this is going to impact uh America's relationships with foreign entities.
+And they were freaking out about how this is going to impact America's relationships with foreign entities.

 So that's the Loretta Lynch there.